z-keith/neuronroot/README.md

 # neuronroot

 #to do:
-    - fully install xsize/ysize globals
+    - fully install xsize/ysize globals (MERGE AFTER THIS)
     - radius finder (test with different colors for edge and non-edge nodes? concerns about 8-direction not being enough)

 #v0.1.1: